 Southampton Golf Club – 7th – 212 yards – par 3

 A fine representation of the Redan template is at the oft-overlooked Southampton Golf Club.
-The club flies under the radar thanks to its high-profile neighbors NGLA and Shinnecock Hills.
-What makes Southampton’s Redan hole special is the bold slope from right-to-left and front-to-back.
+The club flies under the radar thanks to its high-profile neighbors in NGLA and Shinnecock Hills.
+Like many Redan holes, Southampton’s is renowned for the dramatic tilt of the green.

 The view from the behind the green at Southampton's 7th